Compton light pressure and spectral imprint of relic radiation on cosmic electrons

 Eq.
 (2) remains true in the entire span of momenta, $\mu \in ( 0 , \mu_{Pl} ) $, where $\mu_{Pl} = k_B T_{Pl} / m_0 c^2 \approx 2.4$ $ \times 10^{22}$ is the highest momentum in the universe related to the Planck temperature, $T_{Pl} \approx 1.417 \times 10^{32} K$.
 The Thompson domain corresponds to $K_C \ll 1$ (hence $\theta \ll 1$), with consistent with a well known result (see e. g.
 [8]); note that it is still good for relativistic case, $| \mu | \sim \gamma \gg 1$, as long as $| \mu | \ll \theta^{-1}$.
 The Compton (QED) domain is defined by $K_C \gg 1$, and its threshold, $K_C = 1$, for present CMB corresponds to the energy $E_C \sim 10^{14} eV$.

 While Eq.
-(2) can be directly used to calculate the decay of momentum $\mu (t)$ for any given initial condition (see below), the temporal evolution of electron $distribution$ could be found from a Fokker-Planck equation for the diffusion in the momentum space [9].
-To that end, we define a distribution function, $g^{(e)} (\mu , t )$ of electrons as the number of electrons per elements of solid angle $d O$, momentum, $d \mu$, within a unity of coordinate space, and a density number, $\rho^{(e)} (\mu , t ) = 4 \pi \mu^2 g^{(e)}$, and note that in the expanding space/universe, these functions reflect the distribution within the expanding unity of coordinate space, i. e. in the spatial ``unity box'' expanding at the same rate as the universe.
-Assuming then that (a) the electron distribution is isotropic, same as CMB, (b) the total number of electrons, in the unity of momentum space and the expanding unity of coordinate space is approximately invariant, $\int_0^{\infty} \rho^{(e)} d \mu = inv$, and (c) the thermal equilibrium of a relativistic gas at any $\theta = const$ is due to the Maxwell-J\"{u}ttner (MJ) distribution [10],
+(2) can be directly used to calculate the decay of momentum $\mu (t)$ for a given initial condition (see below), the temporal evolution of electron $distribution$ should be found from a Fokker-Planck equation for the diffusion in the momentum space [9].
+We define a distribution function, $g^{(e)} (\mu , t )$ of electrons as the number of electrons per elements of solid angle $d O$, momentum, $d \mu$, within a unity of coordinate space, and a density number, $\rho^{(e)} (\mu , t ) = 4 \pi \mu^2 g^{(e)}$, and note that in the expanding space/universe, we need to use an also expanding unity of coordinate space.
+Assuming then that (a) the electron distribution is isotropic, same as CMB, (b) the total number of electrons is invariant, $\int_0^{\infty} \rho^{(e)} d \mu = inv$, and (c) the thermal equilibrium of a relativistic gas at any $\theta = const$ is due to the Maxwell-J\"{u}ttner (MJ) distribution [10],

 where $K_2$ is the modified Bessel function of the second order, with MJ being a relativistic generalization of the Maxwell-Boltzmann (MB) distribution, we found [7] a Fokker-Planck equation for $g^{(e)} ( \mu , t )$, as In non-relativistic case [$\gamma \approx 1$ in Eq.
-(4)], it comes to Finally, when tackling the dynamics of CMB temperature, $T$, in the expanding universe, we use the fact that it is directly related to the redshift $z$ as $T (t) / T_0 = 1 + z (t)$ ($T_0$ is a present value), and thus is governed by a standard cosmologic relation [11,12]:
+(4)], it comes to Finally, when tackling the dynamics of CMB temperature, $T$, due to universe expansion, we recall that it is related to the redshift $z$ as $T (t) / T_0 = 1 + z (t)$ ($T_0$ is a present value), and thus is governed by a standard cosmologic relation [11,12]:

 where $H_0$ is a present Hubble constant (with $H_0^{-1} \approx 4.414 \times 10^{17} s$ being an approximate age of the universe), $\Omega$'s are the fractions of respective forms of energy in critical energy density (it is a common convention that our universe is flat, hence $ \Omega_{\Lambda} + \Omega_M + \Omega_R = 1$) with commonly accepted values $\Omega_{\Lambda} \approx 0.7$ (a vacuum energy density fraction, or cosmological (or $\emph {dark energy}$) constant, a major contributor to the current rate of the universe expansion), and $\Omega_R \sim 0.85 \times 10^{-4}$ -- radiation, or relativistic fraction, dominant at the earlier stage of the universe, and non-relativistic, or ``matter'' fraction $\Omega_M \approx 0.3$.